Los Angeles Angels Logo

 California Angels Logo 1971-1972

-In 1971, the club changed the concept of the logo.
-Now it is based on the white outline of the state of California, on which the word “angels” is written in red diagonally.
-Above the small letter “a,” there is a golden halo, which seems to be fastened to the edge of the state, and under the letter “l” is a small yellow star indicating the location of Anaheim.
+In 1971, the club changed the logo’s concept.
+Now, its basis is a white outline of the state of California, with the word “angels” written diagonally in red.
+Above the small letter “a” is a golden halo attached to the edge of the state, and below the letter “l” is a small yellow star indicating the location of Anaheim.

 1973 – 1985